 Pre-20th Century Currency in Puerto Rico

-Spanish colonial coins, such as the Spanish real and the Spanish dollar, were widely used in Puerto Rico during this time.
-These coins were made of silver and had intricate designs that reflected the rich cultural heritage of the Spanish Empire.
+Spanish colonial coins, such as the Spanish real and the Spanish dollar, were widely used in Puerto Rico.
+These silver coins' intricate designs reflected the rich cultural heritage of the Spanish Empire.

 In addition to the Spanish coins, Puerto Rico also saw the circulation of banknotes issued by local banks.
 These banknotes, adorned with beautiful engravings, represented the growing financial sector on the island.

-The diverse range of currencies in circulation during this period reflected Puerto Rico's position as a hub for international trade.
-Merchants from Europe, Africa, and the Americas flocked to the island, bringing with them their own currencies, and creating a vibrant and cosmopolitan economic landscape.
+The diverse range of currencies circulated during this period reflected Puerto Rico's position as a hub for international trade.
+Merchants from Europe, Africa, and the Americas flocked to the island, bringing their currencies and creating a vibrant and cosmopolitan economic landscape.

 Changes in Currency Post-U.S. Acquisition

-Following the U.S. acquisition of Puerto Rico in 1898, the island's currency system underwent a significant transformation.
-The U.S. dollar became the legal tender, replacing the previously used Spanish currencies.
+Following the U.S. acquisition of Puerto Rico in 1898, the currency of Puerto Rico underwent a significant transformation.
+The U.S. dollar became the official Puerto Rican currency, replacing previous currencies used during Spanish colonial rule.

 This change brought about a sense of stability and alignment with the U.S. monetary system.
-The U.S. dollar, with its recognizable design and widespread acceptance, quickly became the preferred currency for both domestic and international transactions.
+With its recognizable design and widespread acceptance, the U.S. dollar quickly became the preferred currency for domestic and international transactions.

-With the adoption of the U.S. dollar, Puerto Rico's economy became more integrated with the United States.
+With the adoption of the U.S. dollar, replacing the previous Puerto Rican pesos with dollars, Puerto Rico's economy became more integrated with the United States.
 This integration facilitated trade and investment between the two regions, opening up new opportunities for economic growth.

-However, it is important to note that despite the adoption of the U.S. dollar, Puerto Rico still maintains its own distinct identity and culture.
+However, it is important to note that despite adopting the U.S. dollar, Puerto Rico still maintains its own distinct identity and culture.
 The island's vibrant arts, music, and cuisine continue to flourish, showcasing the unique blend of influences from its rich history.

-In conclusion, the history of currency in Puerto Rico is a testament to the island's resilience and adaptability.
+In conclusion, Puerto Rico's currency history is a testament to the island's resilience and adaptability.
 From the Spanish colonial coins to the adoption of the U.S. dollar, each currency represents a chapter in Puerto Rico's journey toward economic development and cultural diversity.

 The Current Currency of Puerto Rico